USS Lexington (CV-16): Battle of Leyte Gulf

+The next day Lexington's aircraft served in the battle off Cape Engano against Japanese aircraft carriers.
+With Essex aircraft, they sank the light carrier Chitose and in conjunction with Franklin aircraft crippled the light carrier Chiyoda (later finished off by a US cruiser task force consisting of New Orleans, Wichita, Santa Fe, and Mobile).
+Meanwhile, her aircraft alone sank the fleet carrier Zuikaku.
+During the battle of the Coral Sea on May 8, 1942, Zuikaku's air group landed two torpedo hits that were the primary reason behind Lexington (CV-2)'s sinking, thus Lexington avenged her fallen predecessor.
+Later in the day, alongside Intrepid aircraft, Lexington's aircraft sank the light carrier Zuihō.

+As the retiring Japanese were pursued, her aircraft then sank the heavy crusier Nachi with four torpedo hits on 5 November off Luzon.
 Later that day, Lexington was introduced to the kamikaze as a flaming Japanese aircraft crashed near her island, destroying most of the island structure and spraying fire in all directions.
 Within 20 minutes, major blazes were under control, and she was able to continue normal flight actions, as well as shooting down a kamikaze heading for Ticonderoga.
 On 9 November, Lexington arrived in Ulithi to repair battle damage while hearing that Tokyo once again claimed her sunk.
-Casualties were considered light despite the island structure's destruction.
+Lexington suffered 50 killed and 132 wounded in this attack.

 Chosen as the flagship for Task Group 58.2 (TG 58.2) on 11 December, she struck at the airfields of Luzon and Formosa during the first nine days of January 1945, encountering little enemy opposition.
 The task force then entered the South China Sea to strike enemy shipping and air installations.
-Strikes were flown against Saipan, Camranh Bay in then Indochina, Hong Kong, the Pescadores, and Formosa.
+Strikes were flown against Saipan, Cam Ranh Bay in then Indochina, Hong Kong, the Pescadores, and Formosa.
 Task force planes sank four merchant ships and four escorts in one convoy and destroyed at least 12 in another, at Camranh Bay on 12 January.
 Leaving the China Sea on 20 January, Lexington sailed north to strike Formosa again on 21 January and Okinawa again on 22 January.
 After replenishing at Ulithi, TG 58.2 sailed on 10 February to hit airfields near Tokyo on 16 February 1945, and on 17 February to minimize opposition to the Iwo Jima landings on 19 February.
 Lexington flew close support for the assaulting troops from 19 to 22 February, then sailed for further strikes against the Japanese home islands and the Nansei Shoto before heading for overhaul at Puget Sound.